Get instant quote

 SLM & DMLS printer parameters

-In SLM and DMLS almost all process parameters are set by the machine manufacturer.
-The layer height used in metal 3D printing varies between 20 to 50 microns and depends on the properties of the metal powder (flowability, particle size distribution, shape and more).
+In SLM and DMLS, most process parameters are defined by the machine manufacturer.
+Layer height typically ranges from 20 to 50 microns and depends on powder properties such as flowability, particle size distribution, and particle shape.

-The metal powder in SLM and DMLS is highly recyclable.
-Typically, less than 5% is wasted.
-After each print, the unused powder is collected, sieved and then topped up with fresh material to the level required for the next build.
+Powder reuse rates are high.
+Usually less than 5% is wasted.
+After each build, unused powder is collected, sieved, and replenished with fresh material to reach the required level for the next job.

 Small batch manufacturing of a bicycle frame using SLM.
 Thank you to Renishaw and Empire Cycles for the photo.